-Change the 3rd paragraph as shown below:
+Change the 5th paragraph as shown below:

 Where the terms BlockAck and BlockAckReq are used within 9.22.7 (HT-immediate Block Ack extensions) and 9.22.8 (HT-delayed Block Ack extensions), the appropriate variant according to this subclause (e.g., Compressed, Multi-TID) is referenced by the generic term.
-The term BlockAck as used within 9.22.7 (HT-immediate Block Ack extensions) includes the additional NDP BlockAck variants (1MHz or ≥ 2MHz) and BAT.
+The term BlockAck as used within 9.22.7 (HT-immediate Block Ack extensions) includes the additional NDP_1M BlockAck , NDP_2M BlockAck, BAT and BlockAck frame variants.

-Insert the following paragraphs after the 4th paragraph as shown below:
+Insert the following paragraphs after the 6th paragraph as shown below:

-The recipient of an accepted Block Ack agreement that was negotiated with NDP ADDBA shall use NDP BlockAck frames during an HT-immediate Block Ack session.
+The S1G recipient of an accepted Block Ack agreement that was negotiated with NDP ADDBA shall use NDP BlockAck frames to acknowledge MPDUs within A-MPDUs during an HT-immediate Block Ack session.

-The recipient of an accepted Block Ack agreement that was negotiated with BAT ADDBA shall use BAT frames to acknowledge MPDUs within AMPDUs during an HT-immediate Block Ack session.
+The S1G recipient of an accepted Block Ack agreement that was negotiated with BAT ADDBA shall use BAT frames to acknowledge MPDUs within A-MPDUs during an HT-immediate Block Ack session.

+The S1G recipient of an accepted Block Ack agreement that was negotiated with ADDBA shall use BlockAck frames to acknowledge MPDUs within A-MPDUs during an HT-immediate Block Ack session.

+The S1G recipient of an accepted Block Ack agreement that was negotiated with either ADDBA Request/NDP ADDBA Response or NDP ADDBA Request/ADDBA Response shall use either NDP BlockAck or BlockAck frames depending on the type of response frame elicited by the S1G originator.
+The type of response shall be:

+An NDP BlockAck frame if the RXVECTOR parameter RESPONSE_INDICATION of the eliciting PPDU that contains a BlockAckReq or an A-MPDU is equal to NDP Response

+A BlockAck frame if the RXVECTOR parameter RESPONSE_INDICATION of the eliciting PPDU that contains a BlockAckReq or an A-MPDU is equal to Normal Response

+A PPDU that contains a BlockAck frame if the RXVECTOR parameter RESPONSE_INDICATION of the eliciting PPDU is equal to Long Response

 Scoreboard context control during full-state operation